igafni/PasswordFinder/README.md

 # PasswordFiner

-Api for analyzes text for password candidates.
+API for analyzes text for password candidates.

 The API can manually be used at `http://localhost:8080/api/passwords` :